madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 ### Shared Encryption

-We can use `--offset (-o)` and `--size` option (both in bytes) to have several encrypted containers on same binary file.
+We can use `--offset (-o)` and `--size` option (both in number of 512 byte sectors) to have several encrypted containers on same binary file.
 We can even open several of the at once by adding `--shared` option to `cryptsetup open`.

 ```
 cryptsetup -v -c aes-xts-plain64 -s 512 -h sha512 open --type plain -o 100 --size 1000 container.bin container1
 cryptsetup -v -c aes-xts-plain64 -s 512 -h sha512 open --type plain -o 1100 --size 1000 --shared container.bin container2
 ```

+Related to `--offset` and `--size` is `--skip` that tells cryptsetup first sector number to use for IV calculation (by default same as that set by  `--offset`).
+I am not sure why that info is exposed to use user.

 **References**